-Under GST, small businesses (with a turnover of Rs 20 to 75 lakh) can benefit as it gives an option to lower taxes by utilizing the Composition scheme.
+Under GST, small businesses (with a turnover of Rs.20 to 75 lakh) can benefit as it gives an option to lower taxes by utilising the Composition scheme.
 This move has brought down the tax and compliance burden on many small businesses.

-Earlier, there was VAT and service tax, each of which had their own returns and compliances.
+Earlier, there was VAT and service tax, each of which had its own returns and compliances.
 Below table shows the same:

-Under GST, however, there is just one, unified return to be filed.
+Under GST, however, there are fewer returns to be filed.
 Therefore, the number of returns to be filed has come down.
-There are about 11 returns under GST, out of which 4 are basic returns which apply to all taxable persons under GST.
-The main GSTR-1 is manually populated and GSTR-2 and GSTR-3 will be auto-populated.
+There are about 11 returns under GST, out of which 4 are basic returns that apply to all regular taxable persons under GST.
+The main GSTR-1 is filed to report list of sales invoice and related documents for the tax period.

-Earlier to GST regime, supplying goods through e-commerce sector was not defined.
+Before GST regime, supplying goods through the e-commerce sector did not have separate rules.
 It had variable VAT laws.
 Let us look at this example:

 Online websites (like Flipkart and Amazon) delivering to Uttar Pradesh had to file a VAT declaration and mention the registration number of the delivery truck.
 Tax authorities could sometimes seize goods if the documents were not produced.